hkdnet/ruboty-karma/README.md

 # Ruboty::Karma

-A plugin for Ruboty + Slack which allows your bot to echo to another channel.
+A plugin for Ruboty which manage members' karma.

 ## Installation